parknich081/parksmodpack/README.md

 # Parks Modpack

+***DISCLAIMER: THIS GITHUB PAGE IS STILL VERY NEW, THERE ARE MANY REMNANTS OF FABULOUSLY OPTIMIZEDS FILES ETC, THESE ARE NOT MADE BY ME AND FULL CREDIT TO THE FABULOUSLY OPTIMIZED TEAM.
+I AM WORKING ON REMOVING ALL THIS BUT FOR THE TIME BEING PLEASE DONT MIND IT***

 A simple modpack for people who are used to having Forge and OptiFine and are curious to see what equivalents Fabric has to offer.
 You could consider this modpack a "starting point" to optimize your game before adding more functional mods or you could just play this as if it was vanilla - the choice is yours.

 The pack only adds performance and graphics enhancements to the client, so **it works on every world and server**.